canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 Follow the documentation and create ServiceAccount objects as per your environment.
-Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and ensure that the --disable- admission-plugins parameter is set to a value that does not include ServiceAccount.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and ensure that the --disable-admission-plugins parameter is set to a value that does not include ServiceAccount.